Skip to content

 Power BI Environment

-A premium license of some sort (e.g., Pro, PPU, Premium Capacity, etc...) is required to display python visuals in the service.
-More information: Microsoft, Python Power BI Visuals - Licensing
+A premium license of some kind (Pro, PPU, Premium capacity, or Fabric) is required to display Python visuals in the service.
+More information: Microsoft — Python Power BI Visuals, Licensing.
+Once configured, your data is ready to be sliced, filtered, and explored.

 =100 + SIN(RADIANS(MONTH(A2)*30)) * 20 + (RAND() * 10 - 5)

-Source code and files are found on our GitHub Repo: Analytical Ants, Time Series Decomposition and Autocorrelation Function in Power BI with Python
+Source code and files are on our GitHub repo: Analytical Ants — Time Series Decomposition and Autocorrelation Function in Power BI with Python.